Rohan121292/model_development/README.md

-# Model Development: Tweets Classification algorithm using LSTM (Long Short Term Memory) Network
+# Model Development: Tweets Classification algorithm using LSTM (Long Short Term Memory) Algorithm

 This code illustrates an end-to-end process for building and training a machine learning model to classify tweets regarding disasters using natural language processing techniques in PyTorch.
 Initially, the script prepares the data by loading and pre-processing tweets into training, validation, and test sets.
 It handles data shuffling, splitting, and truncation of text to a specified word limit before saving them into separate files for consumption by PyTorch's text processing tools.